syncfusion-content/blazor-docs/blazor/datagrid/how-to/hide-detail-template-icon-when-record-details-has-no-record.md

 ---
 layout: post
-title: Hide expand icon in Hierarchical Grid when child grid has no records  | Syncfusion
+title: Hide expand icon in specific record of Hierarchical Grid | Syncfusion
-description: Learn here how to hide the expand icon in hierarchical grid when child grid has no records.
+description: Learn here how to hide the expand icon in hierarchical grid using RowDataBound event when child grid has no records.
 platform: Blazor
 control: DataGrid
 documentation: ug